 If your doctor finds any cause for concern, you will probably have some imaging and laboratory tests done to look for clues to the source of the symptoms.
 Those imaging tests typically include:

-X-rays can produce images of bones and organs and provide a quick and noninvasive glimpse into the body.
+X-rays can produce images of bones and provide a quick and noninvasive glimpse into the body.

 Blood, saliva, and urine tests can reveal abnormalities in hormone levels that suggest a pituitary tumor.

 Magnetic resonance imaging (MRI) and computerized tomography (CT) scans produce detailed images of the brain and spine and allow doctors to detect the presence of a tumor.
 They are much more detailed than X-rays.
 Both tests are noninvasive, but they do require time in a scanner to produce tiny slices of images that are then combined into three-dimensional pictures.
 Sometimes the patient will need a special contrast agent in advance to increase the visibility of any abnormality found.
 Some pituitary tumors are too small to show up on these scans, so more advanced dynamic hormonal testing may be necessary to make the diagnosis if the suspicion for one exists.